This is a preview of your story

 That’s where you may need to introduce artificial intelligence (AI).

-AI-powered systems can analyze behavior, spot patterns, and predict possible issues.
+AI-powered systems can analyze behavior, extract topics, spot patterns, and predict possible issues.
 They send notifications to you or a client to take preventive measures.

-Or you can employ chatbots on the website that will work uninterruptedly.
+There's plenty of customer success software to explore to see what fits your busienss best.
+For example, you can employ chatbots tools on the website that will work uninterruptedly.
 They will collect customer requests and return possible solutions or notify a customer service team to intervene.

 The way MailChimp uses its chatbot is a good example for proactive customer service: